0xKryptonian/RealmOS/documents/LIVEPEER_SETUP.md

 # Livepeer Streaming Setup Guide

-This guide explains how to set up and use Livepeer for live streaming in HederaVerse.
+This guide explains how to set up and use Livepeer for live streaming in RealmOS.

 ## Overview

-HederaVerse uses **@livepeer/react v4.3.6** for video streaming functionality.
+RealmOS uses **@livepeer/react v4.3.6** for video streaming functionality.
 The deprecated `livepeer` package has been removed.

 ## Architecture